claire-chan/document-scanner-javascript/README.md

 ## Custom Usage

-This section builds on the Hello World sample to demonstrate how to configure DDS, typically by adjusting the `DocumentScannerConfig` object.
+This section builds on the Hello World sample to demonstrate how to configure **DDS**, typically by adjusting the `DocumentScannerConfig` object.

 ### DocumentScannerConfig Overview

-`DocumentScannerConfig` is the primary configuration object for customizing DDS.
+`DocumentScannerConfig` is the primary configuration object for customizing **DDS**.
 It includes the following properties:

 1. `license`: The license key.
 2. `container`: The HTML container for the entire workflow.
 If not specified (like in the Hello World Sample), one is created automatically.